isaacgraper/georange/README.md

 For developing purposes, the CLI interface for the library testability and debugging process can be run by:

-`poetry run python src/georange/main.py --help`
+`poetry run python -m georange.main --help`

-or
+Extract from sample data for testing the KML file parsing:

-`poetry run python -m src.georange.main --help`
+`poetry run python -m georange.main docs/samples/kml_file.kml`

 For debug with make, you can use: